AdobeDocs/document-services/src/pages/home/home-carousel.md

 “InfoDesk provides AI-driven technology and tools that enable organizations to make the smartest decisions confidently.
 This involves delivering highly relevant insights to our customers in a format that suits them best so they can harness the value of their information.
-By using Adobe’s Document Service API, our customers can easily convert PDF reports to PowerPoint for use in client presentations and internal stakeholder meetings.
+By using Adobe’s Acrobat Services API, our customers can easily convert PDF reports to PowerPoint for use in client presentations and internal stakeholder meetings.
 At InfoDesk, we are always looking for ways to add value for our clients and Adobe enables us to do exactly that.”